foxglove/studio/packages/studio-base/src/panels/NodePlayground/index.help.md

 When you create a new node, you’ll be presented with some boilerplate to get started.
 Every node must declare 3 exports:

-- `inputs` – an array of topic names
+- `inputs` – An array of topic names
-- `output` – topic for the output messages of your node
+- `output` – Topic for your node's output messages
-- `node` – function that takes messages from input topics and returns new messages
+- `node` – Function that takes your `inputs` and publishes new messages on your `output`

 Check out the _templates_ within the editor for sample nodes.